Country names in their native pronunciations

 Quickly find specific words in the Countries list (149 words)

-Spain is a proper noun referring to the European country on the Iberian Peninsula.
-In everyday use, it denotes the nation, its people, language, and culture.
-The term is primarily used in English contexts and is capitalized, with stress on the first syllable.
+BeginnerVietnam is a proper noun referring to the Southeast Asian country on the Indojavanese peninsula.
+In everyday use it denotes the nation, its people, language, and culture.
+As a place name, it is typically used without articles in English and is capitalized.

 Yemen is a country in the Arabian Peninsula, bordered by Saudi Arabia and Oman, with a rich history and diverse landscapes.
 The term also appears in geopolitical contexts and media discussions about the region.
 In pronunciation, it is typically treated as a proper noun with two syllables, stress on the first: YE-men.